bsidesyork/bsidesyork-website/content/travel/_index.md

 <h4>By car</h3>

-We have free parking on site at St.Peters for around 80 cars and we its strictly first-come, first-serve.
+We have free parking on site at St.Peters for around 80 cars and its strictly first-come, first-serve.
 Enter the car park via Clifton road and follow the parking signs to the rear of the building.
 There is a short, flat walk around the school green to St.Olaves (signposted).

 If the car park is full when you arrive then there is an expensive car park on Bootham road, called Bootham Car Park.